Ayush23Dash/Covid-19-India/README.md

 This app informs about the current stats of the Covid-19 pandemic in India.<br>
-This app scrapes Covid data from :
+This app scrapes data from :
 ```
 https://www.mohfw.gov.in/
 ```